Cruise the Beauty of Japan & China

 Trip Cost

-$3,950 for a shared hotel room in Tokyo, and shared interior ship cabin (Category MM) BASED ON GROUP RATE AVAILABILITY.
-Cabin can be upgraded to oceanview or verandah at additional cost/based on availability; single supplement is approximately an additional $2,345, based on availability.
+$4,085 (updated Dec.
+10, 2024) for a shared hotel room in Tokyo, and shared interior ship cabin (Category J); group rate availability is limited.
+Cabin can be upgraded to oceanview or verandah at additional cost/based on availability; single supplement is approximately an additional $2,500, based on availability.

 Non-beader savings: $195.00